shapeforge/icesl-printers/README.md

 # icesl-printers

-The are printer profiles for the IceSL modeler and slicer.
+These are printer profiles for IceSL; a modeler and slicer.

 http://shapeforge.loria.fr/icesl/

 # License

-Unless otherwise specified in the file themselves, default license is 3-clause BSD.
+Unless otherwise specified in the file itself, default license is 3-clause BSD.